jo288/KoKo_WebProject_FA19/documents/design-journey.md

 In addition, the client and the authorized users can add or delete image in the gallery.
 This allows the client to easily manage the gallery without manually handling the images on the server after the website is actually deployed.

-The site also will have a review form and a contact form.
-The review form will be sticky and provide responsive feedback to the user.
-The review page will also allow the client to get feedback about their restaurant and allow them to upload reviews, ratings, comments.
-The review page will have a search for customers to search of reviews for their specific dish orders.
-The contact form will allow the user to directly interact with the client and the client will be able to login to see the contact form responses from the users.
-Employees will also be able to delete a response after they have responded to it.
-The review form will allow the other members of the target audience.
-In addition, when logged in, an employee can add or delete image in the gallery.

 ## Work Distribution

 [Describe how each of your responsibilities will be distributed among your group members.]